lab1092/blender-manual_ja/manual/lighting/exposure.rst

    :class: refbox

    | Mode:     All modes
-   | Panel:    :guilabel:`World` (:guilabel:`Shading` context, :guilabel:`World` sub-context)
+   | Panel:    *World* (*Shading* context, *World* sub-context)

 Description
 ===========

-:guilabel:`Exposure` and :guilabel:`Range` are similar to the "Color Curves" tool in Gimp or Photoshop.
+*Exposure* and *Range* are similar to the "Color Curves" tool in Gimp or Photoshop.

 These controls affect the rendered image, and the results are baked into the render.
 For information on achieving similar affects with render controls, see :doc:`Color Management and Exposure </render/post_process/cm_and_exposure>`.

 Previously Blender clipped color directly with "\ ``1.0`` " (or 255)
 when it exceeded the possible RGB space.